-The first pour of water should be just enough to saturate the grounds and stir the grounds.
-This lets the coffee bloom.
-I pour about 50g of the water here and then let it extract for about a minute.
+The first pour of water should be just enough to saturate and stir the grounds, this lets the coffee bloom.
+I pour about 50g of the water and then let it extract for about a minute.
 Stir the soaked grounds before proceeding to your next pour.

 Start the main pour after the coffee bloom.
-Start your next pour of about 100g in the center of the grounds and move in concentric circles to the edge of the filter.
+Begin to pour about 100g in the center of the grounds and move in concentric circles to the edge of the filter.
 Allow the coffee to brew for about thirty seconds to a minute before going in for your next pour.
 Repeat this cycle until you have run out of water.

 Enjoy your cup of coffee!

-Best for last, the most fun and my favorite part of the process…the coffee!!
+And now for the last, most fun, and my favorite part of the process…the coffee!

 Here are a few of my favorite choices that I’ve tried: